Directions: Click on each term to read our complete definition. We invite you to print out this page for your convenience.

 Gramm-Leach-Bliley Act (GLB) - federal legislation enacted in the United States to control the ways that financial institutions deal with the private information of individuals.

-HIPAA (United States Health Insurance Portability and Accountability Act of 1996) - two sections: HIPAA Title I deals with protecting health insurance coverage for people who lose or change jobs; HIPAA Title II includes an administrative simplification section which deals with the standardization of healthcare-related information systems (IT industry references are usually about HIPPA Title II).
+HIPAA (United States Health Insurance Portability and Accountability Act of 1996) - two sections: HIPAA Title I deals with protecting health insurance coverage for people who lose or change jobs; HIPAA Title II includes an administrative simplification section which deals with the standardization of healthcare-related information systems (IT industry references are usually about HIPAA Title II).

 ICANN (Internet Corporation for Assigned Names and Numbers) - the private (non-government) non-profit corporation with responsibility for IP address space allocation, protocol parameter assignment, domain name system management, and root server system management functions.